madmachinations/home-assistant-alexa-shopping-list/README.md

 1) Download this repository
 2) `cd` into the `server` directory
 3) Run your `docker build ...` command

+When you run the container, make sure you mount a local directory into the container's `/config` path.
+This is where configuration and session data will be persisted.

 ### Non-containerised with systemd